r-ef/dylon/README.md

-# yri - Documentation
+# serenity - Documentation

-> This website is powered by [Nuxt](https://nuxt.com/), using a Nuxt Starter template to provide comprehensive documentation for `yri`.
+> This website is powered by [Nuxt](https://nuxt.com/), using a Nuxt Starter template to provide comprehensive documentation for `serenity`.

 ## Quick Start